robOcity/better_streets/README.md

 1. Investigate the number of pedestrian and bicycle accidents that occur in Denver and Seattle.

+## Tech Rational

+For this project, I choose to use [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) for ETL processing and [AWS S3](https://aws.amazon.com/s3/) for storing the input and output data.
+PySpark allows me to develop on my local machine, possibly using a subset of the data, and then run the same code on [AWS EMR](https://aws.amazon.com/emr/) with minimal changes.
+Beyond its ability to easily scale, PySpark offers a host of data sources (SQL, CSV, JSON, Parquet, ...).
+AWS S3 provides economical storage, AWS services are built to integrate with it easily, and is easily accessible.

 ## Requirements

 1. Analyze over 1,000,000 rows of data.
 Here I ingest 1,349,445 rows of [FARS](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) data spanning a 36 year period.
 Every row represents a fatal motor vehicle accident.